From Evidence-Based Medicine to Knowledge Graph: Retrieval-Augmented Generation for Sports Rehabilitation and a Domain Benchmark: Pipeline Details and Benchmark Construction

-PICO-guided HyDE retrieval channel.
-The original HyDE method addresses poor zero-shot dense retrieval performance without relevance annotations\cite{gao_hyde_2023}.
+The original HyDE method addresses poor zero-shot dense retrieval performance without relevance annotations \citep{gao_hyde_2023}.
 LLMs generate several hypothetical documents related to a user query, which are subsequently used for dense retrieval in the corpus.
-This paradigm tolerates factual errors in hypothetical documents: because retrieval relies on dense embeddings rather than lexical matching, semantic similarity is preserved even when generated content contains inaccuracies\cite{gao_hyde_2023}.
-Subsequent work identified another advantage of HyDE: bridging the semantic gap between queries and documents\cite{wang_query2doc_2023}.
+This paradigm tolerates factual errors in hypothetical documents: because retrieval relies on dense embeddings rather than lexical matching, semantic similarity is preserved even when generated content contains inaccuracies \citep{gao_hyde_2023}.
+Subsequent work identified another advantage of HyDE: bridging the semantic gap between queries and documents \citep{wang_query2doc_2023}.
 In RAG, document-form inputs generally outperform raw question-form queries; thus, HyDE effectively improves retrieval quality and downstream performance.
-Based on this finding, we incorporated PICO soft constraints into the HyDE prompt: available P/I/C/O/T keywords were extracted from the query as anchors (missing fields are permitted).
-Hypothetical documents must reuse these anchors and are prohibited from fabricating missing fields.
-This design ensures HyDE serves purely as a retrieval intermediary for semantic alignment, without deviating from the original query's PICO elements.
-The specific prompts are detailed in Supplementary Listing~S1.

-Two-stage reranking.
-We first used ColBERT as the coarse ranking model.
-Specifically, we used mxbai-edge-colbert-v0, which was recently proposed by Clavié et al.\cite{takehi_mxbai_edge_2025}.
-ColBERT uses the MaxSim mechanism for scoring: